Anne Tanenbaum CJS

 Phone (416) 978 8131

-Anna Shternshis holds the position of Al and Malka Green Associate Professor of Yiddish studies and the director of the Anne Tanenbaum Centre for Jewish Studies at the University of Toronto.
+Anna Shternshis holds the position of Al and Malka Green Professor of Yiddish studies and the director of the Anne Tanenbaum Centre for Jewish Studies at the University of Toronto.
 She received her doctoral degree (D.Phil) in Modern Languages and Literatures from Oxford University in 2001.
 Shternshis is the author of Soviet and Kosher: Jewish Popular Culture in the Soviet Union, 1923 - 1939 (Bloomington: Indiana University Press, 2006) and When Sonia Met Boris: An Oral History of Jewish Life under Stalin (New York: Oxford University Press, 2017).
-She is the author of over 20 articles on the Soviet Jews during World War II, Russian Jewish culture and post-Soviet Jewish diaspora.
-Together with David Shneer, Shternshis co-edits East European Jewish Affairs, the leading journal in the field of East European Jewish Studies.
+She is the co-editor-in-chief of East European Jewish Affairs.
+Shternshis created and directed the Grammy-nominated Yiddish Glory project, together with an artist Psoy Korolenko, the initiative that brought back to life the forgotten Yiddish music written during the Holocaust in the Soviet Union.
+She lectures widely around the world and is a frequent guest on radio and TV shows worldwide (CBC, NPR, BBC, and more).
+Her work on Yiddish Glory, has been featured in printed media, TV and radio in over 50 countries.

 - Russian and post-Soviet Jewish Culture and Society